Recent interests in media sociology include:

 Climate Change Communication

-As a researcher who undertook postgraduate studies in a history and philosophy of science department, David is interested in the divide that exists between the reporting of climate change and climate science.
-Climate scientists are restrained by the need to be cautious and direct their communication to other scientists, whereas most reporting on climate change in Australia, for example, lack the scientific context for explaining extreme weather events, such as the floods, firestorms and more frequent cyclones seen in recent years.
+David is interested in the divide that exists between the reporting of climate change and climate science.
+In Australia, climate scientists are typically cautious about public engagement and direct their communication to other scientists, whereas most reporting on climate change lacks the scientific context for explaining extreme weather events, such as the floods, firestorms and more frequent cyclones seen in recent years.

-David is lead author of the book: Holmes D, Garas B, Torok S (forthcoming 2018) Climate and the Media in Australia, London, Anthem Press.
-David was co-Head of Monash’s UNFCCC Delegation to COP22 in Marrakech in 2016 and has a column for The Conversation: “Changing Climates”.
+David is lead author of the book: Holmes D, Garas B, Torok S (forthcoming 2018) Media Storm: Communicating Climate Change in Australia, London, Anthem Press.
+David was co-Head of Monash’s UNFCCC Delegation to COP22 in Marrakech in 2016 and has been a columnist for The Conversation: “Changing Climates”.
 In The Conversation David has written over 90 articles on the role of media and politics in climate change communication.
 His articles have also appeared in SBS online, Business Spectator (The Australian), Reneweconomy, Independent Australia, and CNN

 Recent book chapters include: